Staff Directory

 Outside of work in his free time Brennon is a huge movie, sports and tv show buff.
 Brennon enjoys exploring and traveling the world looking for new things to learn and new food to try.

-Ariel Fleurimond is the Senior Director of Instructional Design and Curriculum Support at Columbia University, where she leads a team of associate directors, instructional designers (IDs), freelance course developers (CDs), instructional media developers (IDM), and interns in end-to-end development and project management for online and hybrid courses at Columbia University.
+• Dr. Ariel Fleurimond is the Senior Director of Instructional Design and Curriculum Support at Columbia University, where she leads a multidisciplinary team of associate directors, instructional designers, instructional media developers, course developers, and interns responsible for the design, development, and delivery of online and hybrid programs across the university.

-Annette Bhatia has worked with Columbia University’s School of Professional Studies since April 2017.
-As Associate Dean of Continuing Education, Dr. Bhatia currently oversees the Pre-College Programs, which include Immersion (non-credit), College Edge (for credit), and Youth in STEM.
+• Annette Bhatia has worked with Columbia University’s School of Professional Studies since April 2017.
+As Assistant Dean of Continuing Education, Dr. Bhatia currently oversees the Pre-College Programs, which include Immersion (non-credit), College Edge (for credit), and Youth in STEM.
 Dr. Bhatia launched the Academic Year Immersion Program in the fall of 2020, offering over 40 courses covering 10 weekends during the height of the pandemic, leading to a successful year-round non-credit college exploration program for high school students.
 She has expanded opportunities for Summer Immersion to include online offerings as the programs transition back to on-campus course offerings, and works with the University's undergraduate departments to increase enrollment in the College Edge programs.
 Dr. Bhatia launched and currently leads the Programs’ Committee on Instruction, which evaluates all Pre-College curriculum and faculty appointments.
 Additionally, in partnership with the Dean’s office, she launched the Program’s first Advisory Board, bringing together principals and headmasters of several New York City public, private, and charter schools.
+Annette also currently serves as co-chair of the School’s Diversity, Equity, Inclusion and Accessibility Committee.

 Dr. Bhatia has increased access initiatives to provide scholarship funding for underrepresented groups which is a lifelong passion of hers as a first generation college graduate.
 She has also previously led the publication of the Academic Program Review, chaired the School’s Assessment Committee during the 2019-2020 Academic year, and led program discovery and review processes leading to more streamlined practices for course management and faculty hiring.
 Dr. Bhatia has extensive experience in higher education and comes with a strong student affairs background, previously working in our Student Affairs Division as the Director of Student Services.
 Dr. Bhatia has held positions at BMCC/CUNY and the University of Arizona prior to joining Columbia University.